plexoio/musa/README.md

 - [Google](https://google.com): for programming queries.
 - [Code Institute](https://codeinstitute.net/): for providing proper education and a template this time.
 All the knowledge was applied throughout this project.
 - [Programminghub](https://programminghub.io/): where I learned the basics before joining Code Institute.
-- [ChatGPT](https://chat.openai.com/chat), was used for the following queries:
+- [ChatGPT](https://chat.openai.com/chat): it was used for the following queries:
     1. Used for general consulting.
     2. Copywriting and proofreading.
     3. Used to validate code.